 Marily Konstantinopoulou studied engineering at the Metsovian Polytechnic School of Athens and holds a master’s degree in business administration (MBA Techno-Economic Systems).
 Apart from her scientific background (MSc Environment and Development), she also studied fine art photography at the École Supérieure Nationale de la Photographie d’Arles in France and photojournalism at the International Center of Photography in New York.
 Marily has work experience in cultural and environmental management.
 Most recently she worked at the Museum of Modern Art in New York, Department of Research and Development (MoMA R&D), a position supported by the Stavros Niarchos Foundation.
 Prior to MoMA, she worked as MP consultant on cultural affairs at the Hellenic Parliament.
 She is a graduate of the ICP-ESNP exchange program supported by the Carla Bruni-Sarkozy Foundation, an IdeasCity Athens Fellow of the New Museum, a member of the Technical Chamber of Greece and a certified IPMA executive in project management.

-Dimitra Nikoloù is a lawyer – member of the Athens Bar Association, an art historian and an exhibition curator.
-She studied Law at the University of Athens (JD, member of the Athens Bar Association) and History of Art at the University Paris 1 Panthéon-Sorbonne.
-She obtained a Master’s Degree from the same University (Paris 1 Panthéon-Sorbonne) in the Art Market (Economics, Taxation, Insurance and Management of Artworks and Art Collections).
-She has worked in different areas of the art world.
-In 2013, she worked at the Department of Architecture and Design at the Museum of Modern Art (MoMA, A&D Department) – a position supported by the Stavros Niarchos Foundation, and before that, at Christie’s and Drouot auction houses in Paris.
-She has also been an independent legal advisor on intellectual property and the law of the art market.
-She has also worked as a scientific associate at the Art Collection of the Bank of Greece (Centre for Culture, Research and Documentation), curating exhibitions and managing the digitization of the Collection.
+Dimitra Nikolou studied Law at the University of Athens (JD, member of the Athens Bar Association) and History of Art at the University Paris 1 Panthéon-Sorbonne.
+She obtained her Master’s Degree from the same University (Paris 1 Panthéon-Sorbonne) in the Art Market (Economics, Taxation, Insurance and Management of art collections) and currently is pursuing an MBA at Athens University of Economics and Business (International MBA).
+In 2013, she worked at the Department of Architecture and Design at the Museum of Modern Art (MoMA, A&D Department) – a position supported by the Stavros Niarchos Foundation, and prior to that, at Christie’s and Drouot auction houses in Paris.
+She has also been working as an independent legal advisor on IP and art law.
+Before ARTWORKS, she was a scientific associate at the Art Collection of the Bank of Greece (Centre for Culture, Research and Documentation where she curated exhibitions and managed the digitization of the art collection.